 Alan and his wife are retired and living in Victoria

-Darren Williams, Trustee
+Darren Williams, Director

 Darren was born and raised on Vancouver Island and is a graduate of Brentwood College, and completed his undergraduate degree and law degree at the University of Victoria.
 Darren was a commercial fisherman until the age of 29 and continues to be involved with his family’s fleet of six fishing vessels.

-Darren has been a practising marine lawyer for 18 years and owns and manages League and Williams, a law firm with 23 staff and lawyers that provides litigation, business and estate planning, and real property and marine asset conveyancing services and provides advice to a wide range of maritime and other businesses, including all levels of government and NGOs on local and international maritime matters.
+Darren has been a practicing marine lawyer for 18 years and owns and manages League and Williams, a law firm with 23 staff and lawyers that provides litigation, business and estate planning, and real property and marine asset conveyancing services and provides advice to a wide range of maritime and other businesses, including all levels of government and NGOs on local and international maritime matters.